-The generic set up which we will consider is an extended system made up of arbitrarily, but finitely, many individual sites which can interact with each other and with an external bath which we often call the environment.
+The generic set-up we will consider is an extended system made up of arbitrarily, but finitely, many individual sites that can interact with each other and with an external bath that we often call the environment.
 This scenario is depicted in Fig \ref{fig:system1}.
-The restriction of having only finitely many sites is reasonable because if two subsystems are infinitely far apart then locality will prevent them from ever being causally connected, thus rendering synchronization impossible.
+The restriction of having only finitely many sites is reasonable because if two subsystems are infinitely far apart, then locality will prevent them from ever being causally connected, thus rendering synchronization impossible.
 Alternatively, sites infinitely far apart could be redefined as belonging to the environment and thus taken into account in that manner.
-For our purposes these individual sites will have finite-dimensional Hilbert spaces and thus have no well defined semi-classical limit.
+For our purposes, these individual sites will have finite-dimensional Hilbert spaces and thus have no well defined semi-classical limit.
+Importantly, these sites will also have identical local Hilbert space dimensions.
 We will then consider synchronizing the signals of observables measured on different sites or groups of sites of the system.
-Following our discussion above regarding synchronization in general, we will classify whether the sites are synchronized based on the behaviour of expectation values of these observables on each site over time.
-In this way we have captured the fundamental essence of synchronization as discussed above in an intuitive way within the quantum regime.
+Following our discussion above regarding synchronization in general, we will classify whether the sites are synchronized based on the dynamics of expectation values of these observables on each site over time.
+In this way, we have captured the fundamental essence of synchronization as discussed above intuitively within the quantum regime.